 and removing caffeine from a diet heavy in caffeine can frequently lead to

-caffeine withdrawal symptoms such as headaches.
-Caffeine enhances the contractility of skeletal and cardiac muscle, and helps metabolise fat, thereby sparing muscle glycogen stores.
+withdrawal symptoms such as headaches.
+Caffeine enhances the contractility of skeletal and cardiac muscle and helps metabolise fat, thereby sparing muscle glycogen stores.
 Side effects can include irritability, restlessness, diarrhoea, insomnia, and anxiety.

 - Carnitine is used to decrease fat and increase muscle mass

-Casein is milk protein and shown to have a slower rate of amino
+- Casein is a milk protein and has been shown to have a slower rate of amino

-where the theory is the whey protein will offer fast release and the casein
+where the theory is that whey protein will offer fast release.

 - Clenbuterol affects the central nervous system, growth, muscle, and body fat.